atvs1478/sq/README.md

 ```
 You can define the defaults for jack, spkfault leds at compile time but nvs parameter takes precedence except for SqueezeAMP where these are forced at runtime.
 ### LED
-See §**Set GPIO** for how to set the green and red LEDs.
+See §**set_GPIO** for how to set the green and red LEDs.
 In addition, their brightness can be controlled using the "led_brigthness" parameter.
 The syntax is
 ```
 [green=0..100][,red=0..100]
 ```